Johnylouk/cybersecurity-portfolio/reports/OSINT/QSEng.md

-# OSINT Challenge — "Cherchez la Femme"
+# OSINT Challenge — "QSEng Company"

 ## 🧭 Executive Summary
 There’s this software developer company the QSEng in Oslo.
 Find their Github password.